SB design system

 Focus on both big picture and small details

-There were times when we needed context to understand the problem to solve, and there were also times when we needed to avoid distractions and simply concentrate on the craft and pixels.
+There were times when we needed context to understand the problem to solve, and other times when we needed to avoid distractions and simply concentrate on the craft and pixels.

-The smaller the element, the bigger the consideration
+The smaller the element, the greater the consideration

-During the process, I spent a disproportionate amount of time experimenting with setting up the foundation because small elements like type scale and colour range defined the character of the product.
-Meanwhile, the choices should be kept to a minimum, most of the pages wouldn't need 6 sizes of headings, or 10 gradients of blue.
-There should be minimum noise for designer or developer to use the right variant when accessing the document.
+During the process, I spent a disproportionate amount of time experimenting with setting up the foundation because small elements like type scale and colour range define the character of the product.
+At the same time, choices should be kept to a minimum, most pages don’t need six heading sizes or ten shades of blue.
+There should be minimal noise for designers or developers to easily find and use the right variant when accessing the document.

 Need to go deeper?